nmccready/angular-simple-logger/README.md

 ### API
 Underneath it all it is still calling `$log` so calling the logger for logging itself is the same.

-- LEVELS: available are `log, info, debug, warn, error`
+- LEVELS: available are `debug, info, warn, error, log`

 - doLog (boolean) - deaults to true.
 If set to false all logging for that logger instance is disabled.

-- currentLevel (number) - defaults to `error: 5` corresponds to the current log level provided by `LEVELS`.
+- currentLevel (number) - defaults to `error: 4` corresponds to the current log level provided by `LEVELS`.